 Real-Time Checks, Real-Time Service

-Organizations can customize the lists they check to make it simpler to comply with local regulations or to meet their own individual goals.
+Organizations can customize or add lists they check to make it simpler to comply with local regulations or to meet their own individual goals.
 For instance, casinos may check against a “deadbeat parent” list, where a state law dictates that any gambling winnings must be used to satisfy a parent’s outstanding child support.
 States such as Pennsylvania have a “self-exclusion” list for people with gambling problems that allows people to bar themselves from casinos, but they are allowed to change their status every 24 hours.
 Certain jurisdictions may have a “do not serve list” that bars and liquor stores need to be ever vigilant in complying with.
-The constantly-changing nature of these lists makes it critical for properties to use a real-time, automatically updated list-checking solution in order to remain in compliance.
+The constantly changing nature of these lists makes it critical for properties to use a real-time, automatically updated list-checking solution in order to remain in compliance.

 Beyond Gaming Applications

 The most abundant examples of list checking come from the gaming industry, but other scenarios where it is useful to perform a real-time list check include entrance and access control, sales of controlled substances like tobacco or cannabis, hotel check-in, or opening a new bank account.
 Any instance where it is helpful for staff to know whether an individual is on a list—whether they are a VIP, a member of a frequent buyer’s club, a political representative, a barred individual, etc.—is the ideal opportunity for list checking technology.